 The Credit Agreement contains customary representations, warranties, affirmative and negative covenants, events of default and indemnification provisions in favor of the Agent, lenders and their affiliates.
 Among other covenants, the Credit Agreement includes restrictive financial covenants that require the Company to meet minimum recurring revenue levels and maintain specified amounts of available liquidity on a quarterly basis.
+In June 2024, the Company entered into an amendment to the Credit Agreement which amendment permits the Company to undertake open market repurchases of its equity interests not exceeding \$6.0 million in the aggregate, subject to certain conditions.

-As of April 30, 2024, the Company had \$11.5 million in outstanding borrowings, which are recorded as debt, net of current portion in the condensed consolidated balance sheets.
-The funds were used for the acquisition of 2600Hz, Inc. at the Term SOFR interest rate of 7.4%.
-The Company is in compliance with the covenants contained in the Credit Agreement as of April 30, 2024.
-Accordingly, \$18.5 million of borrowing capacity was available for the purposes permitted by the Credit Agreement.
+As of October 31, 2024, the Company had \$3.0 million in outstanding borrowings at the Term SOFR interest rate of 6.8%, which are recorded as debt, net of current portion in the condensed consolidated balance sheets.
+The funds were used for the acquisition of 2600hz, Inc. The Company is in compliance with the covenants contained in the Credit Agreement as of October 31, 2024.
+Accordingly, \$27.0 million of borrowing capacity was available for the purposes permitted by the Credit Agreement.